Rules of Coin Checks

 The earliest predecessor to the coins is traced to ancient Rome, where soldiers were paid daily after a battle.
 Although they were paid in coins, the soldier who stood out in the battle was awarded an extra coin.
 Most of the coins were explicitly minted for various military units.

-Today, challenge coins are used to honor certain units and deployments.
-Their purpose has evolved from exclusively military use to also including such civilian uses as corporations and motorcycle clubs.
+Today, challenge coins are used to honor certain military units and deployments.
+Their purpose has evolved from exclusively military use to also including such civilian uses as corporations, fraternal organizations, and motorcycle clubs.

 What Are the Rules of a “Coin Check”?

-A coin check is a ceremony to identify other service members.
+A challenge coin check (or coin challenge) is a ceremony to identify other service members.
 Traditionally, the ceremony was used to help a service member connect with other members.
+It’s also frequently used as a bar game when socializing with other members.
 Here are some rules of a coin check:

 - The coin check is initiated by slamming the coin on a hard surface.
 Other members respond by slamming down their coins.

-- If you fail to respond, you must answer a penalty.
+- If a coin holder fails to respond, they must answer a penalty.

 - If everyone responds to the coin check, the challenger is penalized.